Mikefrfr/discord-bot/README.md

 # discord-bot
-Basic discord bot that uses slash commands to reply to the user
+Basic discord bot that uses slash commands to reply to the user (nextcord)